elangovana/sagemaker-autodeploy/loadtest/Readme.md

 ## Run Loadtest
 1. In the [config.json](config.json), update the config which includes the endpoint name and the data to use for load testing..

-1. Kick off loadttest.
+1. Kick off load test.
 In this example below, the region is https://runtime.sagemaker.ap-southeast-2.amazonaws.com and the number of  Locust users to spawn ( -c 1000) , and -r specifies the hatch rate (number of users to spawn per second)

     ```bash
     locust -f loadtest/stress.py --host=https://runtime.sagemaker.ap-southeast-2.amazonaws.com --no-web -c 1000 -r 100